-Why would anyone reject a VA loan home offer?
+Why would anyone reject a loan backed by the Department of Veterans Affairs?

 The reason for this unfortunate fact is not a lack of patriotism, but a lack of knowledge—or, more accurately, some incorrect assumptions about VA loans.

-- “They’re going to make me do a lot of nit-picking repairs.”
+“They’re going to make me do a lot of nit-picking repairs.”
 It is true that the VA has certain standards for the condition of the property the veteran is buying.
 These standards involve health and safety.
 The appraiser will do an expanded inspection of the property, looking for items like exposed wiring, dry rot, and other problem areas of the property.
-The appraiser’s inspection is not as extensive as the typical property inspection that all prudent buyers get when they buy a home.
+The appraiser’s inspection is more extensive than the typical property inspection that all prudent buyers get when they buy a home.